previous next contents top

 Incidentally, if it were not for the polymorphic numeric literal 1, we could have defined Apply with only two parameters and without the functional dependency.

-Although we have accomplished a seemingly high-ranking polymorphism, rank-2 types emphatically were not needed.
-Therefore, all types are inferred.
-We did not have to write the signature for baz.
+We have thus attained a seemingly high-ranking polymorphism, using only rank-1 types, which are all inferrable.
+We do not have to write the signature for baz.
 It is still interesting to see what the type checker has inferred:

 *Main> :t baz